matn7/CS-Notes/src/main/java/spring/SPRING-REACTIVE.md

 **Spring Reactive Types**

-- 'Mono' is a publisher with zero or one element in data stream.
+- `Mono` is a publisher with zero, or one element in data stream.
-- 'Flux' is a publisher with zero or MANY elements in the data stream.
+-`'Flux` is a publisher with zero, or MANY elements in the data stream.
 - Both implement the Reactive Streams Publisher interface.

 ## Spring Web Flux

 ## Evolution of Programming

 - Past:
-    - Monolith Applications.
+    - Monolith Applications
-    - Run in App Servers.
+    - Run in App Servers
-    - Does not embrace Distributed Systems.
+    - Does not embrace Distributed Systems
 - Now:
-    - Micro Services.
+    - Micro Services
-    - Run in cloud.
+    - Run in cloud
-    - Embrace Distributed Systems.
+    - Embrace Distributed Systems
 - Expectations of the App:
-    - Scale based on load.
+    - Scale based on load
-    - Use resources efficiently.
+    - Use resources efficiently
-    - Latency or Response Time should be faster.
+    - Latency or Response Time should be faster

 ### Rest API